-3.5 Deployment hardware
+3.4 Deployment hardware

-The anchoring scheme used is dependent on the goals of the deployment in combination with the deployment environment.
+The anchoring scheme used is very dependent on the goals of the deployment in combination with the deployment environment.
 Thankfully SoundTraps are more easily deployed than traditional acoustic recorders due to their small size.
-A SoundTrap ST600's weight in water is approximately 1.2 kg.
+A SoundTrap ST400's weight in water is approximately 0.2 kg.

-Most often SoundTraps are located near the sea floor using an anchored line.
+Most often the hydrophone is located near the sea floor, using an anchored line.
 This involves running a line between a heavy anchor weight and either a surface or sub-surface float.
 A sub-surface float is often best, as it is less affected by weather/swell and is less likely to be tampered with.
 The SoundTrap should be attached to the line a couple of meters off the bottom.
-The groove at the bottom of the housing provides an attachment point for one cable tie.
-This cable tie should be threaded through the associated hole so it cannot slip off.
-A second cable tie can then be used around the top of the titanium section of the housings, below the locking screw.
+Two grooves around the housing provide attachment points for cable ties.
+This bottom cable tie should pass through the associated hole so it cannot slip off.

 Avoid using the hydrophone cage as an attachment point.
-This is too close to the hydrophone and will likely introduce unwanted noise into the recordings.
+This is too close to the hydrophone and may introduce unwanted noise into the recordings.